mo1ein/jobname/src/hamkaran-system.md

 - What is race condition and how can handle it?

 - Suppose we used other service that has error how can handle it?

 - When we should use panic?

+- It is reliable recovering a panic?

 - Why try catch is bad idea and what is go approach for this?

 - We have service out of here that panics somewhere and we don't want panic here because here is more important imagine something like rocket system how can handle this?

 - Do you knwo busy waiting?

 - What is defer?

 - What is your feedback?